gemseo/gemseo-petsc/README.md

 PETSc GEMSEO interface.

-This plugin provides an interface to the PETSc linear solvers.
-They can be used for direct and adjoint linear system resolution in GEMSEO.
+This plugin provides an interface to the PETSc linear solvers and Ordinary Differential Equations (ODE) solvers.
+Linear solvers can be used for direct and adjoint linear system resolution in GEMSEO.
+The ODE solver provides the computation of the adjoints with respect to the initial conditions of the ODE and with respect to the design variables.

 ## Installation